• Skip to primary navigation

 • ×

-Thyme Roasted Baby Beets with Lemony Tahini Drizzle, Za’atar & Microgreens
+Roasted Beets with Tahini Drizzle

 Jump to Recipe - Print Recipe

-Sweet, earthy and caramelized baby beets are divinely paired with a tangy lemony tahini drizzle for an easy dish that’s just as perfect as a nourishing side as it is for a simple lunch or dinner!
+Sweet, earthy and caramelized baby beets are divinely paired with a tangy lemony tahini drizzle for an easy dish that’s just as perfect as a nourishing side as it is for a simple lunch or dinner.

 Baby beets roasted with tahini drizzle, parsley and za'atar and a black plate with gold utensils.